rust-lang/rfcs/text/0000-simple_unwind_annotation.md

 ... }` (or another ABI other than `"Rust"`) cannot unwind, and Rust will abort if a panic would propagate out of a Rust function with a non-"Rust" ABI ("`extern "ABI" fn`") specification.
-Under this RFC, functions with the `"C panic"` ABI string instead allows an unwind (such as a panic) to proceed through that function boundary using Rust's normal unwind mechanism.
+Under this RFC, functions with the `"C panic"` ABI string instead allow Rust panic unwinding to proceed through that function boundary using Rust's normal unwind mechanism.
 This may potentially allow Rust code to call non-Rust code that calls back into Rust code, and then allow a panic to propagate from Rust to Rust across the non-Rust code.